vdavez/website/content/posts/2016-08-14-should-lawyers-learn-to-code.md

 ---
-date: "2016-08-14T00:00:00Z"
+date: '2016-08-14T00:00:00Z'
 newest: false
 title: Should lawyers learn to code?
 subtitle: Yes, but we should not strive to be coders
 slug-title: should-lawyers-learn-to-code
-aliases: ["/blog/posts/should-lawyers-learn-to-code/"]
+aliases: ['/blog/posts/should-lawyers-learn-to-code/']
 ---

 For the past several years, I've been asked one question many times: "should lawyers learn to code?"
 Over those years, my view has been _mostly_ consistent... "yes, lawyers should learn to code."
 Probably unsurprising, given that I wrote [Coding for Lawyers](http://codingforlawyers.com) several years ago.

 But, there's always been a lingering bit of doubt.
-"Should *all* lawyers learn to code?"
+"Should _all_ lawyers learn to code?"
 I would quietly ask myself.
 "Why?"
 I'd wonder.
 What specifically about coding did I think lawyers should learn?

 Recently, the parlor game has been played out many times over amongst the #legaltech set, and [folks](http://www2.law.temple.edu/10q/should-lawyers-learn-to-code/) [are](http://abovethelaw.com/2015/06/should-you-leave-law-and-learn-to-code-a-conversation-with-lawyer-turned-programmer-will-ha/) [taking](http://www.coderslexicon.com/why-everyone-should-not-learn-to-code/) [sides](https://twitter.com/rightbrainlaw/status/753998038092382208).
 So now, despite my previous reservations, here is my full-throated argument for why lawyers should learn to code.